- BY Larry Lock

 Who cannot be a refugee?

 Some refugees are excluded from benefiting from the Convention, such as those who are found to have committed war crimes or “crimes against humanity” under Article 1F of the Convention.
-More usually however those who have committed a “particularly serious crime” (with a two-year sentence or more) are excluded under section 72 of the Nationality, Immigration and Asylum Act 2002.
+More usually however those who have committed a “particularly serious crime” (defined as one with a sentence of twelve months or more) are excluded under section 72 of the Nationality, Immigration and Asylum Act 2002.

 Those who fall foul of these provisions are still refugees if they still fear persecution in their home countries.
 But their exclusion from the Convention means that they are no longer entitled to the rights that flow from refugee status.